Nice to meet you.

 2. Cvent Event Marketing & Management

-Attendee management is a breeze, especially with features like mass updates, easy bulk uploads, and granular control over attendee details.
-I’ve been able to make sweeping changes across hundreds of attendees without having to start from scratch, which is a huge time-saver.
+One recurring theme was attendee management being a breeze, especially with features like mass updates, easy bulk uploads, and granular control over attendee details.
+I found that users could make sweeping changes across hundreds of attendees without having to start from scratch, which is a huge time-saver.

 Registration is deeply customizable, and that’s where Cvent really shines.
-I can create custom registration paths, insert widgets, use data tags, and even tweak custom contact fields to gather exactly the info I need from different attendee types.
-The ability to automate email responses also helps streamline communication.
+Reviewers said that they could create custom registration paths, insert widgets, use data tags, and even tweak custom contact fields to gather exactly the info they needed from different attendee types.
+The ability to automate email responses also streamlined communication.

 Cvent Event Marketing & Management

-Reporting is another major win.
-Not only can I generate detailed reports, but I can also share them through web portals with non-Cvent users.
+I noticed a lot of shoutouts for reporting, too.
+Not only does the tool allow the generation of detailed reports, but users can also share them through web portals with non-Cvent users.
 This is helpful when leadership needs updates and doesn’t want to log into a new tool.
 The data is clean, exportable, and easy to segment.
-That said, survey reporting isn’t quite on the same level.
-It works, but it doesn’t give me the same flexibility or visual insights I get from the event reporting tools.
+That said, some feedback noted that the survey reporting isn’t quite on the same level.
+It works, but it doesn’t give the same flexibility or visual insights users get from the event reporting tools.

 Some G2 reviews mentioned that the badge and certificate designer feel outdated, both in terms of look and functionality.
-I’ve also run into limitations when customizing registration sites, and I’ve sometimes had to reach out to Cvent support to make changes I feel should be self-serve.
+Others pointed out customization limits when building registration sites, occasionally needing to escalate to support for changes that ideally should be editable in-platform.

 What I like about Cvent Event Marketing & Management:

-• One of my favorite things about Cvent is how smooth the registration process is.
-Both my team and our attendees find it super straightforward.
+• One thing that consistently emerged about Cvent was how smooth the registration process was.
+Both teams and attendees find it super straightforward.

-• Whenever I’ve needed help, the Cvent support team has stepped up.
-They’ve guided me through tricky setups and offered solutions I wouldn’t have figured out on my own.
+• Whenever users needed help, the Cvent support team stepped up.
+G2 reviewers shared getting help through tricky setups, something they wouldn’t have figured out on their own.

 What G2 users like about Cvent Event Marketing & Management: